With Staging Mode, you can clone your site to a staging environment without polluting the data used by WordPress.com.

 Note: This is specifically for online, staging sites.
 If you have a local development site, you’ll want to follow the Offline Mode guide instead.

-You can turn on Staging Mode by adding
+However, this won’t work in all cases.
+If needed, you can manually turn on Staging Mode by adding

 /* That's all, stop editing!
 Happy blogging. */ line.